The table below explains the OpenAPI schemas that KRNL currently supports.

-To read more about OpenAPI, explore the below hyperlink.
+To read more about OpenAPI, visit this page:

 Important Notes